Teams: Control who can access which visualizations

 • Create workflows.
 To know where things are at when collaborating with coworkers, set up subfolders for steps of the process like “Draft”, “Fact-Check” and “Published”.
 If your coworker has a Kindergarten emergency an hour before publishing the report, you can take over and make the last changes to their chart.

 • Work with clients.
-Invite your clients to make the last changes to charts, maps & tables you’re researching and designing for them, before you hit the Publish button.
-To invite clients (or any other team members), you will also need to add them to your workspace.
+Invite your clients to make the last changes to charts, maps & tables you’re researching and designing for them, before you hit the Publish button – or simply share your progress.
+Learn more about read-only guests here.

 • Teach.
 When teaching data visualization, Datawrapper’s teams enable you to have an overview of all of the students’ exercises and assignments.
 Create a new team for each class and invite your students, then create a new folder for each assignment and let your students move their submissions there.
 You can check their data, sources and chart design choices directly in the app.